Find Schools

 • Research Technician

-In the United States, there were 46,100 jobs for Automotive Engineering Technician in 2016.
+There were about 46,100 jobs for Automotive Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Automotive Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.
+There will be an estimated 4,200 positions for Automotive Engineering Technician per year.

 undefined